Xeavin/The-Insurgents-Graveyard/README.md

 A collection of FFXII scripts that were either requested and created for others, or are too niche to be included in any of my other mods.

 ## Scripts
-The following features are available both as a LUA script (Steam) and as a cheat table (Steam/Microsoft Store).
+The following features are available both as a Lua script (Steam) and as a cheat table (Steam/Microsoft Store).

 The former works automatically once installed where as the latter needs to be run manually after every game launch.
-Choose whatever works best for you.

 ### Fixed MP Regeneration
 Multiplies the number of steps necessary to gain 1 MP by the speed mode multiplier.
 So it is no longer possible to exploit the speed-mode by running around in circles to regain a lot of MP.